TEACHER-TESTED & ACADEMICALLY REVIEWED MATERIALS

 Since 1989, she has logged over 1,200 hours of personal professional development to build her content knowledge and pedagogical strategies for effective teaching.
 Caroline has been a National Science Teachers Association (NSTA) presenter, curriculum writer, reviewer, and author of their SciGuides online packets, and now is the MA State Coordinator for the NSTA Science Matters in the Massachusetts online dissemination network reaching over 1,200 K-16 science educators with her two weekly e-blasts on Professional Opportunities and K-16 Resources at the national, state, and local level helping teachers overcome the isolation of their classrooms.
 She is a NEA/NFIE Christa McAuliffe fellow, a recipient of the 2005 MA Christa McAuliffe Teacher of the Year Award and the 2006 National Challenger Center for Space Education Turner N. Wiley Award.
 She has been an online mentor of the New Teacher Center’s National Electronic Mentoring for Student Success (eMSS) since 2005, and is an education consultant for the National Institute of Health’s Office of Science Education and the U.S. Department of Energy Office of Science Education.
 In 2010, Caroline was appointed to the MA Governor’s STEM Advisory Council serving on the Teacher Development sub-committee.

-Louis Guglielmo, author of Sociology, is a veteran teacher and National Endowment for the Humanities Scholar.
+Louis Guglielmo, author of Sociology, and Model U.N., is a veteran teacher and National Endowment for the Humanities Scholar.
 He spent the summer of 1999 as a visiting scholar at Douglas College working under Dr. Bonnie Smith studying Gender from a Global Perspective; He received his Masters in Education from Rutgers University Graduate School of Education in 1994, and holds a B.A from Temple University (1992).
 He has been teaching at Franklin High School in Somerset, NJ his entire career.
 A selection for Who's Who in Education the past two years, Louis has been nominated for Disney Teacher of the Year, and numerous other accolades by his former students.
 In addition to his teaching experiences, Louis is also a copyrighted screenwriter, softball coach, advisor to the Model UN and Model Congress clubs, and roommate with his two tabby cats--Linus and Lucy.

 Art Hovey, author of Advanced Physics, earned a B.A. in physics and mathematics in 1964 and a Master of Arts in Teaching in 1965, both from Yale University.
 He taught physics and mathematics at New Haven's Hillhouse High School from 1965 to 1967, and then taught physics at Amity Regional High School in Woodbridge, CT from 1967 until his recent retirement.
 While at Amity he had the pleasure of seeing the physics enrollment grow from two classes to more than a dozen.
 He received a "Celebration of Excellence" award in 1987, CT State Department of Education CORE training for master teachers in 1989, and attended MIT's Science and Engineering Program for Teachers in 1992.
 In 1999 his student team won first place in Yale's state-wide Physics Olympiad competition.
 He is a member of American Association of Physics Teachers, New England Science Teachers and Connecticut Association of Science Teachers.
 He is also active as a musician, playing tuba in the Galvanized Jazz Band, the Connecticut Symphonic Band, and many other groups.